 Mr Webster spent 12 years working at the Coppice Colliery in Shipley, the inquest heard.

 It was there that he was in "daily contact with asbestos" - making checks on pipes lagged with asbestos in the boiler house.

-In 2008 Mr Webster developed a cough, and was then diagnosed with malignant mesothelioma, a cancer caused by exposure to asbestos.
+Mr Webster developed a cough and was then diagnosed with malignant mesothelioma, a cancer caused by exposure to asbestos.

-He died on November 1 - his 75th birthday - at the Royal Derby Hospital.
+He sadly died on his 75th birthday at the Royal Derby Hospital.